Skip to content

 In one sentence: The Tao of Lucidity inherits Aristotle’s practical wisdom but rejects his teleology, upgrading his theory of judgment with the language of probability.

-XVI.1.4 · The Relationship with the Stoics
+XVII.1.4 · The Relationship with the Stoics

 Daily practice: philosophy as something lived every day